 If you want to ungroup multiple groups of columns (that are contiguous), then you can select the column headers of all the columns (in all your required groups).
 Then, follow steps 1 and 2.

-Since there already is an option to hide/unhide columns in Google Sheets, you might think what’s the point of having a separate feature to group/ungroup sheets?
+Since there already is an option to hide or unhide columns in Google Sheets, you might think, what’s the point of having a separate feature to group/ungroup sheets?
 Both have more or less similar results.
-So here’s how grouped columns in Google sheets can be useful:
+So here’s how grouping in Google sheets can be useful:

 - You can use it to keep your data organized and easy to read through.

-- It lets you group columns at different levels so that you can hide/unhide groups and sub-groups as required.
+- When you group cells in Google sheets at different levels you can hide/unhide groups and sub-groups as required.
+Even after you accidentally close and have to reopen a tab.

 - It lets you effectively expand and contract parts of your worksheet, so it looks neat.

-In this tutorial, we showed you how to group columns in Google Sheets, how to expand and collapse them, and how to create multiple layers/ levels of grouping for an organized worksheet that is easy to navigate.
+In this tutorial, we showed you how to group rows in Google Sheets as well as rows.
+We also covered how to expand and collapse them and create multiple layers/ levels of grouping for an organized worksheet that is easy to navigate.
 We hope this was helpful to you.
+Let us know in the comments if you have any questions.